onflow/flow/agendas/2024/sprint-kickoff/2024-04-12-Flow-Sprint-Kickoff.md

 **This sprint**

 - For decentralization efforts, work with a16z to consolidate three nodes, and with Coinbase to reduce one node they operate on leased stake
-- Automation of grafana decentralization dashboard to send messages when critical thresholds are crossed
+- Automation of decentralization dashboard to send messages when critical thresholds are crossed
 - Gather and respond to community feedback on the forum post
 - Draft FLIP on EVM gas to compute ratio and compute limit hike
 - Update FLIP on transaction fee to suggest a transaction fee multiplier closely tied to FLOW token's market price
-- Continue research on Inflation (new strategies, other networks, validator impact, etc.) and sync with Dete again.
-Note that Inflation Reduction plan might take longer to achieve and might not tie with the Crescendo launch [TBD]
+- Continue research on Inflation (new strategies, other networks, validator impact, etc.) and sync with Dete again

 **On Hold**